 Wernicke encephalopathy Wernicke Encephalopathy Wernicke encephalopathy is a brain disorder that causes confusion, eye problems, and loss of balance and results from thiamin deficiency.
 Wernicke encephalopathy is caused by a severe deficiency... read more causes loss of balance, staggering when walking, eye movement problems, confusion, and drowsiness.

-Korsakoff syndrome may initially cause severe memory loss for recent events.
+Korsakoff syndrome Korsakoff Psychosis Korsakoff psychosis is a complication of long-term thiamin deficiency and causes memory loss for recent events, confusion, and behavioral changes.
+It is frequently diagnosed along with Wernicke... read more may initially cause severe memory loss for recent events.
 Memory of more distant past events seems to be less impaired.
 Thus, people may be able to interact socially and converse coherently even though they cannot remember anything that happened in the preceding few days, months, or years or even in the preceding few minutes.
 They tend to make things up (confabulate) rather than admit that they cannot remember.
-Because they cannot remember things they have recently done, they never tire of reading a favorite magazine over and over again.
+Because they cannot remember things they have recently done, they may, for example, never tire of reading a favorite magazine over and over again.

-Tests, such as blood tests to measure blood sugar and electrolyte levels, a complete blood cell count, liver function tests, and imaging, are usually done to rule out other causes.
+Tests, such as blood tests to measure blood sugar and electrolyte levels, a complete blood cell count, liver function tests, and imaging of the brain, are usually done to rule out other causes.
 Sometimes doctors measure the thiamin level in blood.